 - Avoid if: You dislike crowds

 - Distance to the 1st Arrondissement: A 30-minute taxi will cost about $55.
 You can take the RER train to the metro, which will take about an hour and cost about $15.
-The RoissyBus will take you directly to the Opera—it's a 40-minute drive and costs about $15.
+The RoissyBus will take you directly to the Opera district (Central Paris)—it's an average 60-minute drive and costs about $15.

 Alongside London Heathrow and Germany's Frankfurt Airport, Paris-Charles de Gaulle Airport is one of Europe's biggest hubs for air travel and France's most-sprawling by a long shot.
-In 2018, 72.2 million travelers flew into and out of this always-bustling airport.
+In 2019, 76.2 million travelers flew into and out of this bustling airport.
 There are a total of three massive terminals spread across more than a mile, connected by free shuttle buses and automated trains.

 While there are only three terminals at CDG, these are massive, incredibly busy places that can be overwhelming for first-time visitors.
 From fast food to high gastronomy and from budget shopping to designer boutiques, there's something to entertain everyone at this massive complex.
-Other major services and amenities at CDG include free wifi, phone-charging stations, beauty and wellnes services, and prayer rooms.
+Other major services and amenities at CDG include free Wi-Fi, phone-charging stations, beauty and wellness services, and prayer rooms.